eric-himburg/Credit_Risk_Analysis/README.md

 ## Summary
 All six of the models fit to the data are intended to be used on imbalanced data sets.
-Of the six, performed best performed worst
+Of the six, the EasyEnsembleClassifier model performed the best with the highest balanced accuracy score and the best precision of high-credit risk.
+The ClusterCentroids model performed worst with the lowest balanced accuracy score and the least precision of high-credit risk.